Skip to main content

 • Provide input on priorities and research issues in support of emerging health needs

-• Support Population Science activities, including workshops, webinars, trainings, events, etc.
+• Support Population Science outreach activities, including workshops, webinars, trainings, events, Storytelling Campaigns, etc.

-• Manages interactions with community partners and help to incorporate community ideas and priorities into ACTRI resource allocations and decisions
+• Manages interactions with community partners and helps to incorporate community ideas and priorities into ACTRI resource allocations and decisions

-• Develop a shared sense of trust by and between ACTRI and community members
+• Deliver transparent communication about the proposed research's purpose, methods, and potential benefits.
+Developing a shared sense of trust by and between ACTRI and community members

 • Building partnerships with community agencies that are mutually beneficial

-CAB Members play a key role in the success of translational research by promoting translational education and research projects and sharing information with their communities.
+CAB Members play a key role in the success of translational research by promoting translational education and research projects and sharing timely information with their communities.
 They serve as a bi-directional link between the community and the ACTRI.
-They work to identify and advocate for the health issues and concerns of San Diego, Imperial Valley, and the regional communities, particularly those with diverse populations and populations typically at higher risk of poor health outcomes.
+They work to identify and address health issues and concerns of San Diego, Imperial Valley, and the regional communities, particularly populations typically at higher risk of poor health outcomes.
 Additionally, they are in the unique position to provide community perspectives on the entire translational process.

 If you would like more information on the ACTRI CAB, are interested in becoming a CAB member, or know someone who would be interested in becoming a CAB member reach out to us!